modo-lv/bloodborne-checklist-2/pages/chalices/pthumeru_ihyll.md

   - [Ritual Blood (5)]x4
   - [Tomb Mold (5)]×2 (room)
   - [Tomb Mold (5)]×5
+  - `e` [Wandering Nightmare]
+    :?
+Through the swamp, top of the stairs.
 + [Ritual Blood (5)]×2
+- `e` [Wandering Nightmare]
+  :?
+In the large square garden, next to the fountain in the middle.
 + ###### Lateral Dungeon: Heart
   - [Yellow Backbone]
   - [Ritual Blood (5)]